-NEW since 1 July 2023: Tax-free withdrawal of buildings and building rights: in line with the existing regulation on the tax-free withdrawal of land, the withdrawal of buildings from business assets must also be based on carrying amounts instead of at partial value and is therefore now tax-free.
+Withdrawal from buildings and building rights forming part of business assets has been tax-exempt since 1 July 2023: in line with the existing regulation on the tax-free withdrawal of land, the withdrawal of buildings from business assets must also be based on carrying amounts instead of at partial value and is therefore now tax-free.
 The tax-free withdrawal also applies to rights equivalent to land (e.g. building rights).